adolfoweloy/adolfoweloy.github.io/_posts/2016-09-07-rabbitmq-study.en.md

 }
 ```

-This was another edition of the logbook of devadventures.
+This was another edition of the log-book of devadventures.

 The main idea here wasn't to get into details of Publisher or Consumer implementation.
 The code presented before was just added as an example of AMQP broker communication.

-On next post I will put a bit about what I have studied of RabbitMQ.
+In a next post I will dive deeper into RabbitMQ usage examples.